-The controversy score for companies consists of two sub-indicators (weighting as shown below).
-The issue score sub-indicator records the number of potential problem areas (issues).
-The issue score analyses around 15 issues in the environmental dimension, around 30 issues in the social dimension and around 60 issues in the governance dimension.
-Issues concern, for example, workplace safety, working conditions and product safety, as well as environmental pollution.
+The controversy score measures the exposure of a company to potential problem areas, such as incidents in the areas of workplace safety, working conditions and product safety, as well as environmental pollution.
 It also takes into account, among other things, shortcomings with regard to remuneration issues, shareholder rights and the independence of the board of directors and management.